grafana/loki/docs/sources/configuration/_index.md

 Configuration examples can be found in the [Configuration Examples](examples/) document.

-## Printing Loki Config At Runtime
+## Printing Loki config at runtime

 If you pass Loki the flag `-print-config-stderr` or `-log-config-reverse-order`, (or `-print-config-stderr=true`) Loki will dump the entire config object it has created from the built-in defaults combined first with